-Ramadan, the Islamic festival of sacrifice will fall from the 15th May to the 15th June 2018 and 5th May to 4th June 2019.
+Ramadan, the Islamic festival of sacrifice will fall from the 5th May to the 4th June 2019 and 23rd of April to 23rd of May June 2020.
 This festival is characterised by the faithful abstaining from consuming food and drink (including alcohol) between the hours of sunrise and sunset.
 After sunset, you will find the locals celebrate nightly with an iftar- a meal at sunset, which breaks the fast, followed by pre-dawn meal -Suhoor.
 Travellers are not expected to adhere to these customs, with food and drink available during daylight hours.
 Some businesses and tourist sites opening hours may be affected; though overall, there will be minimal disruption if your tour is travelling between these dates.
 Ramadan is an opportunity to travel through this region, witnessing this fascinating national holiday for yourself.